MOSCOW BLOG: Why are there no mass street protests after Russia's rigged Duma election?

 On August 9 last year Belarus erupted into mass protests within hours of the polls closing on the massively falsified presidential elections that returned Alexander Lukashenko to office with a landslide 80% of the vote.
-Russia has also just held a similar election marred by blatant large scale falsification.
+Russia has also just held a similar election marred by blatant large-scale falsification.
 So where are the mass protests?
-Almost nothing happened in the first 24 hours after the results were released.
+Almost nothing has happened in the first 24 hours after the results were released.

-The Belarusian election was immediately followed by four days of street battles in the worst violence the republic has seen since independence thirty years ago and hundreds of thousands marched every Sunday demanding Lukashenko's resignation.
+The Belarusian election was immediately followed by four days of street battles in the worst violence the republic had seen since independence thirty years ago and hundreds of thousands marched every Sunday demanding Lukashenko's resignation.
 The public protests faded away over the freezing winter months, but the country remains in its worst political crisis ever.

-The polls closed on Russia’s Duma elections on Sunday night and like in Belarus have been tainted by demonstrable vote rigging.
-In the most glaring, and for the Kremlin dangerous, example in the early exit polls based on the paper ballot vote, the ruling United Russia lost all the seats in Moscow largely to Communist Party of the Russian Federation (KPRF) candidates that gained a big bump from jailed anti-corruption activist and opposition politician Alexei Navalny’s smart voting tactics.
+The polls closed on Russia’s Duma elections on Sunday night, 19 September, and like in Belarus have been tainted by demonstrable vote rigging.
+In the most glaring, and for the Kremlin dangerous, example in the early exit polls based on the paper ballot vote, the ruling United Russia Party lost all its seats in Moscow largely to Communist Party of the Russian Federation (KPRF) candidates that gained a big bump from jailed anti-corruption activist and opposition politician Alexei Navalny’s smart voting tactics.

-The KPRF made big gains in this year’s election, improving its standing from 13% in 2016 to just under 20% this time, however, according to the early exit polls it almost certainly won even more votes; up to 25% of the vote according to early polls.
+The KPRF made big gains in this year’s election, improving its standing from 13% in 2016 to just under 20% this time; however, according to the early exit polls, it almost certainly won even more votes: up to 25% of the vote, according to early polls.
 On the flip side United Russia officially won 49% of the vote, but again according to polls, actually won closer to 35-40% in the “real” voting.
-Nevertheless, officially United Russia retained its constitutional majority winning 315 seats in the 450 seat legislature.
+Nevertheless, officially United Russia retained its constitutional majority, winning 315 seats in the 450-seat legislature.

 Why were there no protests on Monday night?
 Opposition leader Ilya Yashin released a damning graphic that shows the results in Moscow before and after the electronic voting results were included in the count.
 The green districts are victories for the smart voting candidate.
 The blue ones are victories for the administration's candidates.
 The graphic shows all the opposition victories in Moscow based on the paper ballot votes were overturned thanks to the “unusually” high support the United Russia candidates received from the electronic voters.
-Suspicions that the newly introduced e-voting system is being used by the Kremlin to heavily edit the results in its favour were only compounded by the fact that the release of the electronic results were delayed by four hours, apparently because a “vote counting robot” had technical issues.
+Suspicions that the newly introduced e-voting system is being used by the Kremlin to heavily edit the results in its favour were only compounded by the fact that the release of the electronic results was delayed by four hours, apparently because a “vote counting robot” had technical issues.

 Moscow is a hotbed of liberal opposition sentiment.
-When the 2011 Duma election result – considered to be the dirtiest election to date – was fixed over 100,000 people took to the streets in the first mass demonstrations in Russia for a decade and rallied in the Bolotnaya park across the river Moskva from the Kremlin.
+When the 2011 Duma election result – considered to be the dirtiest election to date – was fixed over 100,000 people took to the streets in the first mass demonstrations in Russia for a decade and rallied in Bolotnaya Park across the river Moskva from the Kremlin.

 Fixing the vote is a very dangerous thing to do for the Kremlin.
-As bne IntelliNews reported in “Russia’s hybrid democracy” the Kremlin needs to collect as many legitimate supporters as it can to avoid mass protests so the fix it can do to get United Russia over the simple majority mark is limited.
-And Moscow is the most dangerous place to mess with the results as the Muscovites are the most likely to protest of any region in Russia.
+As bne IntelliNews reported in “Russia’s hybrid democracy” the Kremlin needs to collect as many legitimate supporters as it can to avoid mass protests, so the fix it can do to get United Russia over the simple majority mark is limited.
+And Moscow is the most dangerous place to mess with the results, as Muscovites are the most likely to protest of any region in Russia.

 Protest no show

-The communists were robbed of a fifth of the seats they were probably entitled to in the new Duma.
-On Monday evening the party organised a rally on Pushkin square to protest against the cheating, although as they had no permission the event was billed as a meeting with voters.
+The Communists were robbed of a fifth of the seats they were probably entitled to in the new Duma.
+On Monday evening the party organised a rally on Pushkin Square to protest against the cheating, although as they had no permission the event was billed as a meeting with voters.
 A mere 200 people showed up, including journalists, reports Meduza.

 The KPRF candidates that battled and lost seats in Moscow Communist Party, Valery Rashkin, Denis Parfenov and Sergey Obukhov, addressed the crowd.
 Rashkin promised that the Communists would continue protesting in the streets until election officials annul the results of electronic voting in the Russian capital, but nothing will come of the meeting.